aiidateam/aiida-sssp-workflow/README.md

 },
 ```

+### atomic calculation

+In atomic calculation, we use the `GAMMA_ONLY` in PwBaseWorkChain, which will decrease the resource use to nearly half which make the calculation of heavy metal which initially failed due to resource limit to be able to run.

 ## Resource options and parallelization

-## parallelization for atomic calculation
+### parallelization for atomic calculation

 In case of atomic calculation running on a machine with too many CPUs,
 the `npool` and `ndiag` is explicitly set to 1 for atomic calculation.